Sarthak-06/instagram-clone/README.md

 #Hacktoberfest Guidelines:
 https://hacktoberfest.digitalocean.com/resources/participation
 Contribute to this repository and please make meaningful contributions.
 Spam is prohibited.
 Please read the hacktober fest guidlines.
+New contributors can try their hands on the following repo https://github.com/firstcontributions/first-contributions.
 #How to contribute to hacktoberfest?
 https://www.youtube.com/watch?v=tjH6txTiC6E